Turgerel/ScanSphere/README.md

 <details>
   <summary>SEMESTER 1: Network Scanning, Graph Construction, and Graph Embedding</summary>

+Part 2 oversees
+the database transfer of the raw data collected in Part 1 and parses the raw data to create nodes (hosts and attributes) and edges.
+Part 3 then takes this filtered data and constructs a directed, weighted graph, after which the tool executes the Structured Deep Network Embedding (SDNE) and node2vec graph embedding techniques in Part 4.

 #### Part 1 - Nmap Network Scan
-The user ca network scanner using NMAP python library, parsing the results, and creating a JSON file with the collected network information in order for it to be used in our database.
-The
+The tool gives the user three scanning options: scan a single IP address, scan a range of IP addresses, or scan several specific IP addresses.
+It uses Nmap (more specifically, the python-nmap library that helps in using the Nmap port scanner) and then prepares the raw nmap data for database transfer.

-#### SD1-P2.py
+#### Part 2 -
 Our second goal was using our raw network data to sort and create entries, nodes, and edges for the graph construction.
 Here is a link to our thought process of the graph construction.
 (Note: Relationship entity model)

 https://docs.google.com/document/d/1hECHP02wrSGvhkiV0S3u3GbYJ4b4J8GDqd7kqQ7VGAA/edit?usp=sharing